flobee/mumsys-library-default/README.md

 The library is a new part of the project.
 The MUMSYS library/ interface.
 A rework beginning in that time and now going to be free!

-"MUMSYS 2 Library" is a project version: MUMSYS core parts going to a library, and it is/was version 2.
-Now its going to be MUMSYS Library Version 3, The free version, and it will be beginning with version 1

 If you like it, use it, feel free to make it better.
 Commits should be done to the unstable branch.